szorfein/getch/README.md

     $ getch -h

+After an install by Getch, take a look on the [wiki](https://github.com/szorfein/getch/wiki).

 ## Examples
 For a french user:

-    # getch --username ninja --zoneinfo "Europe/Paris" --language fr_FR --keymap fr
+    # getch --zoneinfo "Europe/Paris" --language fr_FR --keymap fr

-After an install by Getch, take a look on the [wiki](https://github.com/szorfein/getch/wiki).

 Install Gentoo on LVM:

     # getch --format lvm --disk sda

+Encrypt your disk with LVM with a french keymap

+    # getch --format lvm --encrypt --keymap fr

+Encrypt with ext4 and create a home directory /home/ninja

+    # getch --format ext4 --encrypt --username ninja

 ## Troubleshooting

 #### LVM
-Unless than your older LVM volume group is named `vg0`, `getch` may fail to partition your disk, you have to clean your device before proceed with `vgremove` and `pvremove`.
+Unless than your older LVM volume group is named `vg0`, `getch` may fail to partition your disk.
+You have to clean up your device before proceed with `vgremove` and `pvremove`.

+#### Encryption enable on BIOS with ext4
+To decrypt your disk on BIOS system, you have to enter your password two times.
+One time for Grub and for Cryptsetup/Genkernel too.
+Also with GRUB, only a `us` keymap is working.

 ## Issues
 If need more support for your hardware (network, sound card, ...), you can submit a [new issue](https://github.com/szorfein/getch/issues/new) and post the output of the following command: